spondiirty/junhong_utils/README.md

 # junhong_utils
-some utility headers that can greatly accelerate junhong's coding
+Utility headers that can accelerate Junhong's coding.
+The OpenCV helpers now use modern include paths and enumeration names so they work with OpenCV 3 and later.